MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

     npm install dotenv
     ```

-1. Confirm that you've configured the projects and its dependencies by checking that your  **package.json** file looks similar to the following json:
+1. Navigate to the *quickstart* directory, then confirm that you've configured the project and its dependencies by checking that your *package.json* file looks similar to the following json:

     ```json
     {